WHY ARE MY EYES DRY FROM CONTACT LENSES?

 Solutions depend on the issues that are causing the discomfort but some tips might include:

-3) Try a silicone hydrogel lens with a quality wetting agent, this can help those who are experiencing discomfort from lack of oxygen.
-Some of my top lenses for comfort are the silicon hydrogel lenses including (by order of my favourites)
+- Try a silicone hydrogel lens with a quality wetting agent, this can help those who are experiencing discomfort from lack of oxygen.
+Some of my top lenses for comfort are the silicone hydrogel lenses including (by order of my favorites)

 If you are having symptoms of dry eyes or discomfort when wearing your contact lenses make an appointment to have you optician or eye care professional to get checked and possibly re-fit with a lens better suited to your needs.